mdmtk/docs/edge/source/guide/csp/wifi.md

 ##### **Use User Profile**
 Pivotal parm: Yes

+Settable if:

+* The Network Action is "Add a New Network" *AND* the Security Mode is "Enterprise" *AND* the Target OS is not Android

 Description: the name that should be used to join the network.

 ##### **Encryption Type**
 Pivotal parm: No

 Description: Type of encryption used by the network.
 The values in this drop-down will change based on the WPA Mode selected.